madeofpendletonwool/PinePods/README.md

 - [x] Episode Releases are showing now time.
 Rather than actual release in app (Bug with Parsing)
 - [x] Consistent Styling Throughout
 - [x] Setup All Themes

-- [ ] Handle situation where there's no audio in a feed
+- [x] Downloads page playing streamed episodes.
+Should stream from server files
+- [x] Loading icon in the center of screen while episodes load in (Done on home - Further test)

 - [ ] Initial Screen loading as we pull in context

-- [ ] Downloads page playing streamed episodes.
-Should stream from server files
+- [ ] Podcasts show episode images sometimes on podcasts page for some reason

-- [ ] Fix all auth Problems with redirecting and episodes loading (Solution Found, implementing on all routes)
+- [ ] Fix all auth Problems with redirecting and episodes loading (Solution Found, implementing on all routes) <- It's close.
+F5 on page other than home always redirects to home yet

-- [ ] Loading icon in the center of screen while episodes load in (Done on home - Further test)

 - [ ] Nextcloud Subscription Timestamps